reportportal/docs/docs/log-data-in-reportportal/test-framework-integration/Python/behave.md

 # ReportPortal behave Integration

-There is [Behave](https://behave.readthedocs.io/en/stable/) extension for reporting test results of Behave to the ReportalPortal.
+There is [behave](https://behave.readthedocs.io/en/stable/) extension for reporting test results of behave to the ReportalPortal.

 Behave is a popular Python-based testing framework.
 It can be used for testing different types of applications: web applications, APIs, desktop.
 Behave has a syntax which is easy to understand even for non-technical users.